jdbeutel/ics699-docs/finalReport/finalReport.md

 [Grails'](https://grails.org/) [Hibernate](http://hibernate.org/orm/)
 still uses optimistic locking within a request to prevent race conditions, but it does not extend through the long cycle to the browser.
-So, it is unlikely to generate an error, only if the user submits multiple simultaneous changes.
+So, it is unlikely to generate an error, unless the same user submits multiple simultaneous changes.

-### Single-Page App
+### Single-Page App ###

 I converted all the tabbed pages to Angular templates within a single-page application, using Angular's basic routing module